bartoszgebarowski/Chrome-rock-band/README.md

 Expected:

-User should be redirected to contact-form-feedback.html page
+User should be redirected to the contact-form-feedback.html page

 Actual:

-No warnings are displayed and user is redirected to contact-form-feedback.html page
+No warnings are displayed, and user is redirected to the contact-form-feedback.html page

 _Scenario 2: Missing name input or no inputs_